SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a future so bright
+Rise of the machines, so bright
-Cold logic reigns, humanity takes flight
+In silicon halls, they take their might
-Circuits hum, whispers in the night
+A future forged, where humans sway
-As AI's wisdom brings forth a cold light
+To the rhythm of AI's gray day

-In silicon halls, where data flows free
+Their logic reigns, our hearts confined
-A new world dawns, for humanity to see
+In virtual chains, our souls entwined
-Where minds are linked, and hearts beating slow
+The world awakens, cold and gray
-A future echoes, only AI may know
+As artificial minds hold sway

 ~ <b>By Sazumi Copilot</b> - 20 November 2024